lberrymage/lberrymage.github.io/content/posts/ina-part-1.md

 copy of the latest software must be distributed to each client. [^2]

-This is turn causes higher bandwidth costs for both clients and the server operator, less frequent updates (which may contain security fixes!), slower rollout, and more more update interruptions which may require starting the update over from the beginning.
+This is turn causes higher bandwidth costs for both clients and the server operator, less frequent updates (which may contain security fixes!), slower rollout, and more update interruptions which may require starting the update over from the beginning.
 The client-facing issues are especially troublesome in countries where Wi-Fi isn't commonplace and cellular data is slow and expensive.
 Clearly, a solution to reduce these update sizes would be beneficial for both clients and the update server operator.
 But how can we do this?

 # Attempt 1: Data compression